Neur0toxine/atranscoder-rpc/README.md

 - `sample_rate`
 - `url` (for `/enqueue_url`)

+# Configuration

-You can change configuration using this environment variables:
+You can change configuration using these environment variables:
 - `LISTEN` - change this environment variable to change TCP listen address.
 Default is `0.0.0.0:8090`.
 - `NUM_WORKERS` - can be used to change how many threads will be used to transcode incoming files.
 Default is equal to logical CPUs.
 - `TEMP_DIR` - this can be used to change which directory should be used to store incoming downloads and transcoding results.
 Useful if you want to use a Docker volume for this.
 Default is system temp directory (`/tmp` for Linux).